-1c.
+1b.
 City & Guilds have produced a stand-alone qualification that can cover all 9 outcomes of ERR requirements.

-City & Guilds Level 2 Subsidiary Award in Employment and Personal Learning at Work (QCF) QCF qualification ref no: 600/2819/1
+City & Guilds Level 2 Subsidiary Award in Employment and Personal Learning at Work

 Please note: Although it may be possible to complete ERR in a minimum of 15 training hours, Semta recommend a minimum of 40 training hours are taken to complete the ERR requirements.